 Musical Beach Towels

 Lay out enough beach towels for each child, minus one.
 Put on the music and get the kids to dance around.
 When the music stops, each child has to quickly lie down on a towel.
-However the child who doesn't get one is out but can then help you with the music.
+Whoever doesn't get one is out, but they can help you with the music.

 Line up some coconuts and see who can hit them the most times using small water balloons.